JurMich/RNANR/README.txt

 ---------------------------------

 The program offers two precision versions, the standard double and 100 bit precision using MPFR.
 The default version used is standard.

 - w : Toggles on MPFR precision.
 This allows deeper sampling.
 The computation becomes considerably slower, so for samples of smaller sequences and smaller sample sizes in general this option is not recommended.
+Unavailable if the second version of program was installed.

  _
 | |